scalacenter/scalafix/website/src/main/tut/docs/rules/DisableSyntax.md

 ## Configuration

-By default, this rule does allows all syntax.
+By default, this rule does not disable syntax.

 It contains the following elements: